Onheiron/PY-birds-vs-bats/README.md

   empty lanes available (to avoid unreachable eggs).
 - New egg: `stealth_egg` included in the "rare" egg pool with weight 10.

-Rare egg composition now includes: blue_egg, grey_egg, purple_egg, gold_egg, stealth_egg (weights: 40, 20, 20, 10, 10).
+Rare egg composition now includes: blue_egg, clockwork_egg, purple_egg, gold_egg, stealth_egg (weights: 40, 20, 20, 10, 10).

 When a `stealth_egg` is collected, it spawns a STEALTH bird in the first available (dead) bird slot.